Chinmoy Krishna Das: Controversies

 Das faced accusations of orchestrating programmes aimed at creating communal unrest.
 Nahid Islam, an adviser of the interim government, accused him in a Facebook post of making false and provocative statements during various assemblies, allegedly attempting to incite communal division and disrupt social harmony.
-According to Daily Inqilab reports, Das was allegedly linked to the acid attack on army and police personnel in the Chittagong's Hazari Lane incident of November 2024.
+According to Daily Inqilab reports, Das was allegedly linked to the acid attack on army and police personnel in Chittagong's Hazari Lane incident of November 2024.
 Further allegations against him include occupying a pond owned by BNP Vice-chairman Mir Mohammad Nasiruddin in Hathazari, Chittagong.

-In 2023, Das was also accused of child abuse for which ISKCON International Child Protection Office, located in the United Kingdom, directed him to stay way from anyone under the age of 18.
-He was also temporarily suspended from the organisation and was banned from conducting religious rites.
-At a press conference on 28 November 2024, Hrishikesh Gourango Das, a member of the Child Protection Team of ISKCON Bangladesh, said that several children accused Chinmoy Das of abuse following which he was suspended for three months from the organisation and from the position of Pundarik Dham to investigate the matter.
+In 2023, a complaint was submitted to the Governing Body Commission (GBC) alleging that Chinmoy Krishna Das had molested three minor boys.
+Following the complaint, Kamalesh Krishna Das, director of the ISKCON International Child Protection Office, directed him to stay away from anyone under the age of 18.
+He was also temporarily suspended from the organisation and prohibited from conducting religious rites.
+Following the allegations, Bangladesh police reportedly found no evidence substantiating them, and no charges were brought against him in connection with the allegations.
+Das was unavailable for comment while in jail, while a supporter told the BBC that the allegations were false and stemmed from "an internal feud between Iskcon leaders in Dhaka and Chittagong".
+At a press conference on 28 November 2024, Hrishikesh Gourango Das, a member of the Child Protection Team of ISKCON Bangladesh, said that children accused Chinmoy Das of abuse following which he was suspended for three months from the organisation and from the position of Pundarik Dham to investigate the matter.
 However, Das refrained from following the instructions, leading to his permanent expulsion.
 In July 2024, he was expelled from ISKCON for violating organisational discipline during his tenure as divisional organisational secretary for Chittagong.